bf2799/GroupMealSignups/README.md

     e.
 Add a short-answer question titled "Special Details"
     f.
 Add a *REQUIRED* short-answer question titled "Email Address"
     g.
 Go to RESPONSES, click on green and white Sheets logo
     h.
-Link the form to the Sheet created in Step (2).
+Link the form to the Sheet created in Step (2)
-4. In Google Sheet, rename the response sheet "Group Meal Creation" via right-clicking it on the bottom of the screen
+4. In Google Sheet, rename the new response sheet "Group Meal Creation" by right-clicking it on the bottom of the screen
-5. Delete Sheet1 (default sheet) via right-clicking it on the bottom of the screen
+5. Delete Sheet1 (default sheet) by right-clicking it on the bottom of the screen
-6.
+6. Create a Google Form and name it "(Organization) Group Meal Signup"
+   **Order is important**
+   a.
+Add a label with title "Contact Info" and subtitle "Reminders will be sent to email"
+   b.
+Add a *REQUIRED* short-answer question titled "Name"
+   c.
+Add a *REQUIRED* short-answer question titled "Email"
+   d.
+Add a short-answer question titled "Phone Number"
+   e.
+Add a short-answer question titled "Student Name" (or other affiliation identifier)
+   f.
+Add a label with title "Volunteering Details"
+   g.
+Add a *REQUIRED* multiple choice question titled "Meal Options (choose "No Change" if editing response)"
+      i.
+The options will be filled in by the program, so add no options to start
+   h.
+Add a long-answer question titled "Food Description"
+   i.
+Add a long-answer question titled "Allergen Alerts"
+   j.
+Go to RESPONSES, click on green and white Sheets logo
+   k.
+Link the form to the Sheet created in Step (2)
+7. In Google Sheet, rename the new response sheet "Group Meal Signup" by right-clicking it on the bottom of the screen
+8. Click Add Sheet button (+) in bottom left of Google Sheet
+   a.
+Name sheet "Group Meal Master"
+   b.
+Fill A1 with "Date"
+   c.
+Fill B1 with "Meal"
+   d.
+Fill C1 with "Approximate Delivery Time"
+   e.
+Fill D1 with "People to Feed Estimate"
+   f.
+Fill E1 with "Special Details"
+   g.
+Fill F1 with "Provider Name"
+   h.
+Fill G1 with "Provider Email"
+   i.
+Fill H1 with "Provider Phone"
+   j.
+Fill I1 with "Provider Student Name" (or other affiliation identifier)
+   k.
+Fill J1 with "Food Description"
+   l.
+Fill K1 with "Allergen Alerts"
+   m.
+Fill L1 with "Event ID"
+   n.
+Fill M1 with "Trigger ID"
+   o.
+Fill N1 with "Form ID"
+   p.
+Fill O1 with "Check Below to Update"
+   q.
+Click on O2.
+Click on Insert-> Checkbox
+9. Ensure the sheets are in order.
+If not drag to reorder.
+From left to right:
+   1. "Group Meal Signup"
+   2. "Group Meal Creation"
+   3. "Group Meal Master"
+10.

 ## Setup Extra Options
 Google Calendar colors
-Google Calendar notifications/auto-emails (guaranteed in large-scale use) Reminder email time before
+Google Calendar notifications/auto-emails (allows guarantee in large-scale use) Reminder email time before
 Breakfast, snack
+Change description on calendar from student name to

 ## User Use